smpavlenko/notejam-aws-infrastructure/README.md

 - Production environment in addition has two scaling policies based on CPU Cloudwatch alarms
 - Production environment must have existing deployed MySql database

+CloudFormation templates for MVP can be found in [deployment](/deployment) folder

 ## Minimum viable development environment
 Estimated costs using free tier `t2.micro` instance ~= 0$